PhilipKolarov/single_file_projects_python/README.md

 feet_and_inches_to_metric_calculator - a convertor that transforms feet/inches into meters;

-time_calculator - a convertor that transforms seconds, minutes and hours into each other.
+time_calculator - a convertor that transforms seconds, minutes and hours into each other;

+calculate_tickets_fro_goup - a simple function that calculates the total cost of tickets for a group of people;

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example